Bale2024/Industrial-Copper-Modelling/README.md

 * The best models and encodings are pickled using pickle.dump method.

-* As a part of Front End Visualization, An app has developed using Streamlit where User will provide inputs to predict status and Selling_price.
+* As a part of Front End Visualization, An app has developed using Streamli Module where User will provide inputs to predict status and Selling_price.
 ```